 Robin and Christopher Reeve became close friends when they met at Juilliard.
 The two actors were the only students of their year who were selected for Juilliard's Advanced Program, and they often had classes with just each other.
-After Christopher was left paralyzed from the neck down following a horse-riding accident in 1995, Robin visited him in his hospital room dressed as a doctor saying he was a proctologist who needed to examine him immediately; was the first person to make him laugh.
+After Christopher was left paralyzed from the neck down following a horse-riding accident in 1995, Robin visited him in his hospital room dressed as a doctor saying he was a proctologist who needed to examine him immediately.
 According to a statement released by Christopher's family, Christopher later said, "My old friend had helped me know that somehow I was going to be okay.
 For the first time since the accident, I laughed."
 Robin and his wife, Marsha Garces, also joined the Board of the Reeve Foundation and provided continued support to Christopher and his family.

 He Was a Cycling Fanatic

 Source: Getty / Olivier Morin

 Robin was good friends with Lance Armstrong, who apparently helped spark his interest in cycling.
 The actor took part in several charity races and would often travel to visit Lance and his team during the Tour de France.
 In 2002, Robin famously donned Lance's US Postal team uniform to ride with the group during a rest day on the tour.
 Following Robin's passing, Lance took a moment to remember his friend on Twitter: